Irish For Primary Teaching

 The teacher for this course is Nuala Uí Cheallaigh.

-Nuala Uí Cheallaigh is an Irish teacher with over 20 years teaching experience.
+Nuala Uí Cheallaigh is an Irish teacher with over 25 years teaching experience.

 Nuala’s unique teaching style inspires students to be more confident and self-assured in the subject.
 She provides her students with the skills necessary to master both the Irish language and the requirements of the syllabus.
+Nuala focuses this class on bringing you from your current ability, giving you the tools and confidence to achieve at the the honours Irish paper.

-Nuala has a deep understanding of the Junior Cycle and Leaving Certificate examination process having worked as a corrector with the State Examinations Commission (SEC) for 14 years.
+Nuala has a deep understanding of the Junior Cycle and Leaving Certificate examination process having worked as a corrector with the State Examinations Commission (SEC) for 19 years.

 Nuala holds a BA from University College Dublin, a H.dip from Trinity College Dublin and an M.Ed from the University of Ulster.